Types of Reviews and Major Elements

 Proposals requiring a full review, including a recommendation or decision of the Public Health and Health Planning Council, are those that involve:

-- Addition of, or changes in method of delivery of, the following services
+• Addition of, decertification of, or changes in method of delivery of, the following services

-- Changes in ownership, mergers, consolidations, creation of an active parent;
+• Changes in ownership, consolidations, creations of active parent entities;

 The Public Health and Health Planning Council (PHPPC)